 ArcGIS uses indexes to quickly locate data.
 Attribute indexes are used to locate records that match an attribute query, and spatial indexes are used to locate features that match a spatial query.

-Once you have data in an existing table, feature class, shapefile or attributed relationship class, you can create attribute indexes for the fields you frequently query against.
-Ideally, you want to create indexes on columns with unique or almost unique values.
-Create only those indexes you really need, since each index you add slightly slows edits to the feature class.
-Each time you edit a feature class containing an attribute index, ArcGIS or the DBMS will perform maintenance on the index.
-Avoid creating an index on a field that is frequently edited or for fields containing very few distinct values, such as Yes or No, as these indexes could be counterproductive for performance.
+Once you have data in a table, feature class, shapefile, or attributed relationship class, you can create attribute indexes for the fields you frequently query.
+It is recommended that you create indexes on columns with unique or almost unique values.
+Each index you add slightly slows edits to the feature class or table.
+Each time you edit a feature class or table containing an attribute index, ArcGIS or the database management system (DBMS) updates the index.
+Avoid creating an index on a field that is edited more frequently than it is queried or for fields containing few distinct values, such as Yes or No, as these indexes could be counterproductive for performance.

-Attribute indexes can be created by accessing the Properties dialog box in ArcGIS Pro or with the Add Attribute Index geoprocessing tool.
-Once an index has been added, it can be deleted and added again at any time.
+You can create attribute indexes on the Properties dialog box in ArcGIS Pro or with the Add Attribute Index geoprocessing tool.
+Once an index has been added, you can delete and add it again at any time.

-Attribute indexes can be created in different ways.
-They can be created for single or multiple fields; they can be unique; and for some geodatabases, they can be created in ascending or descending order.
+Attribute indexes can be created for single or multiple fields; they can be unique; and for some geodatabases, they can be created in ascending or descending order.
 This topic provides only a brief introduction to these concepts.
 If you're choosing an indexing strategy for an enterprise geodatabase, refer to your DBMS documentation for more detailed guidance.

 The Attribute Index section displays the existing indexes for this dataset.

-- To add a new attribute index, click Add.
+- To add an attribute index, click Add.

 - For Name, type the name for the new index.